• Skip to primary navigation

 Creamy Rose Bacon Udon

-Chewy udon noodles in a creamy rose tomato sauce with bacon, onions, garlic, fresh tomatoes and zucchini!
-This quick and easy creamy rose bacon udon is made with simple ingredients.
-A great main or meal for all the udon-lovers!
+Chewy udon noodles in a creamy tomato sauce with savory bacon, tomatoes, onions and garlic!
+This easy 20-minute creamy rose bacon udon is made with simple ingredients and it's so indulgent!
+A great main or meal for all the udon-lovers.

 Jump to: